ihomp/ripple-dev-portal/content/resources/known-amendments.md

 The following is a comprehensive list of all known [amendments](amendments.html) and their status on the production XRP Ledger:

 **Tip:** This list is updated manually.
-For a live view of amendment voting, see the [XRPScan Amendments Dashboard](https://xrpscan.com/amendments).
+For a live view of amendment voting, see the [XRPScan Amendments Dashboard](https://xrpscan.com/amendments) or [Bithomp amendments page](https://bithomp.com/amendments).

 | Name                              | Introduced | Status                        |
 |:----------------------------------|:-----------|:------------------------------|